-Filling of Power Supply Unit
+IV.
+Filling of MV and LV Housings

 Because of the high specific gravity/density of FC-77, the lifting and movement of containers of the liquid present a significant risk of back injury or similar musculo-skeletal injury.
 Emphasis must be placed on using mechanical means to lift and transfer the FC-77.